abemsi/BookSwap/README.md

 ## Background

 This project was completed as of Weeks 10-12 in the Web Development bootcamp at Lighthouse Labs.
-BookSwap is online platform for trading used books, utilizing Google Books API to keep the content consistent, clean and user-friendly.
+BookSwap is online platform for trading used books, utilizing Google Books API and Google Maps API to keep the content consistent, clean and user-friendly.

 ## Functional Requirements